1 SCOPE AND OBJECTIVES OF THE POLICY

-In addition, the Company publishes its Corporate Governance Statement and Remuneration Statement on its website.
+In addition, the Company publishes its Corporate Governance Statement, Remuneration Report for Governing Bodies and Non-Financial Information Report on its website.
 Other content required by the Finnish Corporate Governance Code is also available on HKScan's website.

 7 INSIDER ADMINISTRATION AND DISCLOSURE OF INSIDE INFORMATION

-HKScan's insider administration complies with the requirements of the Market Abuse Regulation (596/2014/EU, MAR), the regulations and guidelines of ESMA and the Finnish Financial Supervisory Authority, Finnish legislation, rules of the Helsinki Stock Exchange as well as the Company's own insider guidelines approved by the Board of Directors.
+HKScan's insider administration complies with the requirements of the Market Abuse Regulation (596/2014/EU, MAR), the regulations and guidelines of European Securities and Markets Authority (ESMA) and the Finnish Financial Supervisory Authority, Finnish legislation, rules of the Nasdaq Helsinki as well as the Company's own insider guidelines approved by the Board of Directors.

 HKScan will as soon as possible publicly disclose inside information, which directly concerns the Company, by means of a stock exchange release unless the Company resolves to delay the disclosure of inside information.
 In accordance with Article 17 of the MAR, HKScan may on its own responsibility delay the disclosure of inside information provided that all of the following conditions are met: